 Quasi-experiments are characterized by control over most, but not all, key variables.
 Armstrong and Patnaik (2009) examined the directional consistency of the effects of conformance with persuasion principles estimated from quasi-experimental data when compared with estimates from controlled experiments.
 The number of quasi-experimental studies that related to each principle ranged from 6 to 118, with an average of 31.
-The directional effects from quasi-experimental analyses were consistent with those from field experiments for all seven principles for which such comparisons were possible, as well as for all 26 principles when comparisons with laboratory experiments were available and with the directional effects from meta-analyses for seven principles.
+The directional effects from quasiexperimental analyses were consistent with those from field experiments for all seven principles for which such comparisons were possible, as well as for all 26 principles when comparisons with laboratory experiments were available and with the directional effects from meta-analyses for seven principles.
 In contrast, directional findings from non-experimental analyses of the persuasion principles were consistent for only two-thirds of the experimental findings.
+That is, they provide some evidence, but it is weak.
 Specify the conditions for each experiment.
-For example, experiments have shown that two-sided arguments are effective for persuasion under some conditions, but not others.
+For example, experiments have shown that twosided arguments are effective for persuasion under some conditions, but not others.